Prosecutor: Man charged with 1 murder says he killed 16 - WTMJ

-Sean Lannon, 47, said that he not only killed his ex-wife and the three others in New Mexico, but that he also was responsible for the deaths of “11 other individuals,” NJ.com quoted Alec Gutierrez, an assistant prosecutor in suburban Philadelphia’s Gloucester County, New Jersey, as saying during a detention hearing Friday.
+Sean Lannon, 47, said that he killed not only his ex-wife and the three others, but also “11 other individuals” in New Mexico, NJ.com quoted Alec Gutierrez, an assistant prosecutor in suburban Philadelphia’s Gloucester County, New Jersey, as saying during a detention hearing Friday.

-“He admitted to killing a total of 16 people … 15 being in New Mexico and one in the state of New Jersey,” Gutierrez said.

-Authorities allege in court documents that the admission came in a phone call to a family member, who told Gloucester County investigators that Lannon expressed remorse.
+Authorities allege in court documents that the admission came in a phone call to a relative, who told investigators that Lannon expressed remorse.
+Lannon is so far charged with only the one death in New Jersey, and his lawyer says Lannon was provoked.

+Police Lt.
+David Chavez in Lannon’s hometown of Grants, New Mexico, told the Albuquerque Journal that authorities have no indication that his claims about 11 other killings are true and that they aren’t aware of any missing-person or homicide reports that would fit his narrative.

 Lannon was arrested in St. Louis on March 10 after a search across several states.
-He was driving a car stolen from Michael Dabkowski, the New Jersey victim, and is now behind bars in New Jersey.
+He was driving a car stolen from Michael Dabkowski, the New Jersey victim whose body had been found the same day, and is now behind bars in New Jersey.

-He is accused of breaking into the 66-year-old Dabkowski’s home and beating him with a hammer Monday, according to an affidavit.
+He is accused of breaking into the 66-year-old Dabkowski’s home and beating him with a hammer, according to an affidavit.

 Lannon is also a person of interest in the death of his wife and the three others in New Mexico.
-Authorities say a vehicle was discovered March 5 in a garage at Albuquerque International Sunport, New Mexico’s largest airport, containing four bodies.
+Authorities say a vehicle was discovered March 5, 80 miles (130 kilometers) from Grants in a garage at Albuquerque International Sunport, containing four bodies.

-The bodies were later identified as Jennifer Lannon, 39; Matthew Miller, 21; Jesten Mata, 40; and Randal Apostalon, 60.
-Sean Lannon lived 80 miles (130 kilometers) away in Grants, New Mexico.
+The bodies were identified as those of Jennifer Lannon, 39; Matthew Miller, 21; Jesten Mata, 40; and Randal Apostalon, 60.
+Sean Lannon lived 80 miles (130 kilometers) away in Grants.

+Jennifer Lannon, Miller and Mata were friends, and Apostalon lived out of his car and was known to give rides for money, Grants police said.
+The bodies were found in Apostalon’s car.

 Gutierrez said Friday that Lannon confessed to luring several victims to a home in New Mexico and dismembering some of them.